pseudoregalia-modding/pseudoregalia-archipelago/README.md

 The logic is separated by difficulty, which you can choose in your player yaml file.
 The options are explained in the template.

 There is an option to set or randomize your spawn point, and some spawns may start you with an item so you aren't immediately stuck.
+For specifics, refer to the [Spawn Points](#spawn-points) section.
 If you don't have Dream Breaker yet, you can save the game by touching a save point.

 You can get the PopTracker pack for Pseudoregalia [here](https://github.com/highrow623/pseudoregalia_brooty).